nvtkaszpir/3d-print/stl-to-png/README.md

 It is possible to do it better with normal PrusaSlicer and creating custom printer on the base of SL1S.
-This way you can get much better control of what is happening, especially to reposition the model etc.
+This way you can get much better control of what is happening, especially to reposition the model, layer height, remove supports and padding etc.
+Slice and export SL1 file and then rename it to .zip and unpack, and you have a bunch of files you can process and print on paper printer.

 ## Merging images to video